Anomalous resonance in Weyl semimetals: A holographic study of non-linear effects: Introduction

-The fact that our results do not depend on the specific matter content of the theory, hints at a broader validity, i.e. remarkable robustness.
+The fact that our results appear to not depend on the specific matter content of the theory, hints at a broader validity, i.e. remarkable robustness.
 For the anomalous resonance, we consider a state in a CFT with anomalously broken $U(1)$ symmetry in an external magnetic field.
 This state is driven out of equilibrium by, e.g., an external electric field quench.
 After all sources are turned off, the state relaxes freely.
 With a sufficiently large Chern-Simons coupling, the decay rate of the induced current is exponentially small and approaches zero in the low temperature limit in a linearized approximation \cite{Ammon:2017ded,Meiring:2023wwi,Waeber:2024ilt}.
 Intriguingly, the long lifetime of these modes means that they might serve as experimentally measurable signatures of anomalous transport. \\ In this work, we argue that, for sufficiently small temperatures, it is necessary to solve the problem fully back-reacted.
 Linearized solutions suggest the existence of modes with infinite life-time in the zero-temperature limit.
 It is straightforward to see, even without any computation, that non-driven, permanently oscillating, exact solutions to Einstein equations might not exist in this set-up.
 Once higher-order effects are taken into account, the current oscillations will excite the dual metric.
 Those metric fluctuations should dissipate like regular quasi-normal modes, as the gravitational perturbations are not affected by the Chern-Simons term and without the anomaly even the previously non-dissipative modes start decaying once the Chern-Simons coupling is switched off.
 Thus, the current fluctuations could dissipate through higher order effects.
 Moreover, once the equations of motions are solved with full back-reaction, the initial electric field quench will increase the temperature, such that the final state oscillates around a $T\neq0$ state even when the initial state was at zero temperature.
-As the infinite life-time of the anomalous resonance modes in the linearized approximation crucially depends on the zero-temperature limit, their decay rate should become non-zero once we solve the bulk Einstein-Maxwel-Chern-Simons equations exactly.
-We aim at quantifying this non-zero decay rate in the low temperature limit through a fully back-reacted computation. \\ In this work we also study, via holography and with full back-reaction, the effect of matter deformations on the response of the current to an electric quench in a uniform magnetic background field, in a CFT coupled to an anomalously broken $U(1)$ gauge theory in the limit of low temperatures.
+As the infinite life-time of the anomalous resonance modes in the linearized approximation crucially depends on the zero-temperature limit, their decay rate should become non-zero once we solve the bulk Einstein-Maxwell-Chern-Simons equations exactly.
+We aim at quantifying this non-zero decay rate in the low temperature limit through a computation with full backreaction.